rogalmic/vscode-bash-debug/CONTRIBUTING.md

 ## On Linux
 Works at least on Kubuntu.

-1. install VS Code, npm, nodejs, bashdb (on Ubuntu nodejs-legacy was required) + build essentials
+1. install VS Code, `npm`, `nodejs`, `bashdb` (on Ubuntu `nodejs-legacy` was required) + build essentials
-2. clone project
+1. clone project
-3. open VS Code, select project's folder, open terminal and type `npm install` (this will download dependencies)
+1. open VS Code, select project's folder, open terminal and type `npm install` (this will download dependencies)
-4. Run by clicking Ctrl+F5, new VS window will open
+1. Run by clicking **Ctrl+F5**, new VS window will open
-5. Create some folder with one script file, then try debugging it by F5
+1. Create some folder with one script file, then try debugging it by **F5**

 ## On Windows 10
 All the pieces seem to be there, but for some reason bash support needs some kick off (https://github.com/Microsoft/BashOnWindows/issues/2#issuecomment-209118529).

 Currently, with some hacks, seems to be working on Windows 10.
-The scripts are executed in bash@linux realm,so all the paths inside scripts need to refer to linux filesystem (/mnt/c/..).
+The scripts are executed in bash@linux realm,so all the paths inside scripts need to refer to linux filesystem (`/mnt/c/..`).

 ## On OS X
-Seeems to be working when path to "pkill" is changed.
+Seeems to be working when path to `pkill` is changed.

 # Build CI